arunkumar-mourougappane/esp32-wifi-utility/README.md

 - Check signal strength - move closer to router if needed
 - Some networks require additional authentication (enterprise, captive portals)

-**10. Ping/Connectivity Test Failures**
+**10. iPerf Test Issues**

 - Ensure you're connected to a network first (`connect` command)
-- Some networks block outbound connections on tested ports
-- Try different targets: `ping 8.8.8.8`, `ping 1.1.1.1`, `ping google.com`
+- Verify target host is reachable and has iPerf server running
+- Check firewall settings on both client and server
+- Use `iperf status` to monitor test progress and results
 - Corporate/school networks may have restrictive firewalls
-- Use `status` to verify IP address assignment and connectivity

 ### Debug Commands